UDOOboard/Vision-Docs/docs/04_Basic_Setup/01_Find_IP_Address.md

 Just connect to your router’s control panel: open your browser and type the IP address of your router.
 Usually this is `192.168.1.1` or `192.168.0.1` or `192.168.1.254`.
 Once you’re prompted with a user and password login box, log in (if you’ve not changed them, there are good chances they would be: `admin` as both user and password).
-Navigate to the devices list, which can be called also status or manteinance, you should see your UDOO Vision with his IP address.
+Navigate to the devices list, which can be called also status or manteinance, you should see your UDOO VISION with his IP address.

 Here you are.
-Now that you know your IP address, you can easily access your UDOO Vision.
+Now that you know your IP address, you can easily access your UDOO VISION.